digitalplaywright/ember-declarative-authorization/README.md

 ```

 The activity verb of the controller is then inferred to be the route name, like e.g 'posts.index', and
 the model on the controller is assumed to be the object.
-For example, for the controlelr above
-the route above the following rule must be defined:
+For example, for the route above the following rule must be defined:

 ```javascript